lytics/pathforajs/docs/docs/inline_content.md

   </tr>
 </table>

-The `pfrecommend` attribute value may contain wildcards in the url, and should not include the http protocol in the url.
-This value gets used to formulate the filter we pass to the recommendation API.
-If you do not want to set a filter this value should be `*`.

-Inside the container element you may have several elements with the `data-pftype` attribute.
+Inside the container element you may have several elements with the `data-pfblock` attribute.
 Based on the value of this attribute, Pathfora will set the innerHTML or an attribute of this element to contain a content recommendation for the user.

 <table>
   <thead>